efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

 Strings vs Binary Strings, the Short Version
 --------------------------------------------

-Strings are actually lists or integers representing unicode codepoints.
+Strings are actually lists or integers representing unicode code points.

 Binary strings are the binary type with the content being a string encoded in utf8.